astronomer/docs/learn/airflow-branch-operator.md

 ![Branching Graph View](/img/guides/branching_decorator_graph.png)

-If you have downstream tasks that need to run regardless of which branch is taken, like the `join` task in the pervious example, you need to update the trigger rule.
+If you have downstream tasks that need to run regardless of which branch is taken, like the `join` task in the previous example, you need to update the trigger rule.
 The default trigger rule in Airflow is `all_success`, which means that if upstream tasks are skipped, then the downstream task will not run.
 In the previous example, `none_failed_min_one_success` is specified to indicate that the task should run as long as one upstream task succeeded and no tasks failed.

-Finally, note that with the `@task.branch` decorator and the `BranchPythonOperator`, your Python callable *must* return at least one task ID for whichever branch is chosen (i.e. it can't return nothing).
-If one of the paths in your branching should do nothing, you can use an `EmptyOperator` in that branch.
+Finally, note that with the `@task.branch` decorator your Python function *must* return at least one task ID for whichever branch is chosen (i.e. it can't return nothing).
+If one of the paths in your branching should do nothing, you can use an EmptyOperator in that branch.

 :::info